garden-rs/garden/doc/src/commands.md

 ## Command-Line Conventions

+Usage instructions can be displayed for all commands.

+    garden help <command>
+    garden <command> --help

-All builtin garden commands have this basic syntax:
+Built-in commands use this basic syntax:

     garden [options] <command> [command-options] [command-arguments]*

-The following options are specified before `<command>`, and are global to all `garden` commands.
+The following options come before `<command>` and are common to all commands.

+    -C | --chdir <directory>

+chdir to the specified directory before searching for configuration.
+This is modeled after `make -C <path> ...` or `git -C <path> ...`.

-    -c | --config <path>
+    -c | --config <filename>

 Specify a garden config file to use instead of searching for `garden.yaml`.
 The path can either be the path to an actual config file, or it can be